 - chia seeds (or linseeds)

 - rolled oats

 I used the Optimum Vac2 Air Vacuum Blender to make this blueberry kefir smoothie.
 It’s a fantastic machine which blends in seconds and has a marvellous vacuum function that helps to keep fruit and veg from oxidising, thus retaining more of their vital nutrients.
 If you’re interested, you can read all about it in my Optimum Vac2 review.
 For other recipes using this fab machine take a look at my Full on Froothie page.

 Price, Warranty & Reader Offer

 If you’d like to order an Optimum Vac2 Air Vacuum Power Blender, at time of writing it’s on offer at £399.
-Order it or any other Froothie appliance through either of these links and I can offer Tin and Thyme readers free P&P. Just add 2483 free ambassador delivery to the comment box when ordering.
-If you order by phone, just mention the code.
-The delivery charge will be credited back onto your card.
+Order it or any other Froothie appliance through either of these links and I can offer Tin and Thyme readers an additional two years warranty.
+Just click through on either of the links here.

 Froothie offers a five year warranty, which can be extended to ten years if desired (for an extra fee of course).
-There’s also a 30 day money back guarantee with free return postage costs.
+There’s also free delivery and a 30 day money back guarantee with free return postage costs.